Updated: Apr 13

 Once we identify that the child is having an anxious episode, we can teach them how to calm themselves.
 There are healthy and unhealthy ways people do this, adult and child alike.
 Two of the healthiest ways for people to release anxiety is vigorous large motor exercise and deep breathing.

 In a safe place, take your little friend on a walk or run in the park.
 You can also play an energetic sport, use a stress ball, playdough, or a firm pillow.
 Even popping bubble wrap can be helpful to reduce tension because it is rhythmic.

 Coach him or her to breathe in, hold their breath, and slowly exhale for a certain number of seconds.
 Show them how to breathe from their abdomen instead of their chest by placing a hand on both while they recline in a comfortable position.

 Stay with them if it reassures them (teens usually don't want surveillance) while they are calming and soothing their bodies, and talk to them about it afterwards.
-According to Dr. Fred Jones, it takes 25 minute or so for stress hormones to exit the blood stream.
+According to Dr. Fred Jones, it takes 25 minutes or so for stress hormones to exit the bloodstream.
 Be patient.
-Once a child is in the state of calm, they will be better able to receive your guidance.
+Once a child is in a state of calm, they will be better able to receive your guidance.